Spend a day at Biltmore in Asheville

 Afternoon: Get Active

 After a stroll through the gardens, walk or drive to one of the numerous trails on the property.
-We suggest a trip to the Bass Pond where you can rest and watch the ripples on the water.
-If you’re up for a hike, there are nearly 22 miles of trails throughout the rolling hills and green landscapes of the Biltmore Estate.
+We suggest a trip down the Azalea Garden Path to the Bass Pond where you can rest and watch the ripples on the water, the Bass Pond Waterfall, and the bridge.
+If you’re up for a hike, there are nearly 22 miles of trails throughout the Biltmore Estate's rolling hills and green landscapes.
 Each trail has its own natural wonders to behold, but the Lagoon Trail offers a magnificent view of the back of the house, as well as another relaxing spot for resting or picnicking around the lagoon or the French Broad River.
 There are even parking spots, so that’s one less thing to worry about.

 Insider tip: Ask the concierge at The Residences at Biltmore for information about a 10% discount on a Land Rover Experience.